Grieving Daughter Who Refuses To Share Her Late Mother's Artwork With Her Half-Sister Asks If She's An A**hole

 "Grief does terrible things to people."

-Blended families are more common than not these days, and it's admirable to see people getting along and making their family dynamics work.
-But disagreements are bound to arise from time to time, whether your family is blended or not.
+Blended families are more common than ever these days, and it's admirable to see people getting along and making their family dynamics work.
+However, disagreements are bound to arise from time to time, whether your family is blended or not.

 Reddit user u/CulturalAfternoon313 recently shared a story in the r/AITA (Am I The A**hole?) subreddit about an issue she's having with her half-sister.
-The OP explained that her parents got married very young, and they split up when she was three.
+The OP explained that her parents got married very young and separated when she was three.

-They stayed close friends though, and when the OP's father remarried, they all got along very well.
-The OP's mother even formed a close bond with her ex-husband's younger children, and would often babysit for them.
+They remained close friends, and when the OP's father remarried, they all got along very well.
+The OP's mother even formed a close bond with her ex-husband's younger children and would often babysit for them.

-After a few months had passed, the Redditor finally began organizing some of her mother's things.
-When it came to her artwork, Eve approached the OP and asked if she could take a look at some of her mom's paintings and choose a few to have as keepsakes.
+After a few months had passed, the Redditor finally began organizing some of her mother's belongings.
+When it came to her artwork, Eve approached the OP and asked if she could take a look at some of her mom's paintings and choose a few to keep as mementos.

-But the OP says she didn't want to, so she refused.
-She said she would be willing to share some of her mom's jewelry, clothes, or furniture, but not her paintings as they are just too personal and special.
+However, the OP says she didn't want to share, so she refused.
+She stated she would be willing to share some of her mom's jewelry, clothes, or furniture, but not her paintings, as they are just too personal and special.

-Of course, Eve was upset that the OP wouldn't share even a single painting with her and she complained to her mother about it.
-It started an argument with the whole family, and the OP's dad told her she should be willing to share one or two paintings with Eve.
+Of course, Eve was upset that the OP wouldn't share even a single painting with her, and she complained to her mother about it.
+This led to an argument within the whole family, and the OP's dad told her she should be willing to share one or two paintings with Eve.

 Eve and her mom keep pushing the OP, but she's still overcome with grief and says she needs time.
-She says she might be comfortable with the idea once some time has passed, but not right now.
+She mentioned that she might be comfortable with the idea once some time has passed, but not right now.

 The OP believes she has more of a right to the paintings than Eve does, but now she's wondering if she's the a**hole here.
 Keep scrolling to see how people reacted.